Viking Tour

 Tuesday, July 23, 2013: Akureyri, Iceland

 Yes indeed, it's a long way to Akureyri, especially if you come from California.
-Its street are not filled with gold, but rather with Icelandic children on their summer vacation work-assignments.
-It seems there's been a long standing tradition in Iceland to have their children spend summers cleaning and grooming the parks of remote cities.
-They don"t at all seem unhappy about this, at least the ones we met, in fact they seemed to be really enjoying themselves.
+Its streets are not filled with gold, but rather with Icelandic children on their summer vacation work assignments.
+It seems there's been a long-standing tradition in Iceland to have their children spend summers cleaning and grooming the parks of remote cities.
+They don't at all seem unhappy about this—at least the ones we met.
+In fact, they seemed to be really enjoying themselves.

 We sure lucked out with the weather so far in Iceland.
-The sun shone bright and strong all day and enabled Julia and me to walk all around this typical remote Icelandic community; clean, on a fjord, surrounded by tall and rugged cliffs, and over flowing with happy and trusting people, extremely trusting from my perspective.
-We saw many a bicycle left outside a house with no bike lock on it.
-And I even saw a woman get out of her car, leave it running with her five year old son in it, while she went into the bakery to get coffee and donuts; amazing!
+The sun shone bright and strong all day and enabled Julia and me to walk all around this typical remote Icelandic community: clean, on a fjord, surrounded by tall and rugged cliffs, and overflowing with happy and trusting people.
+Extremely trusting, from my perspective.
+We saw many bicycles left outside houses with no bike locks on them.
+I even saw a woman get out of her car, leave it running with her five-year-old son in it, while she went into the bakery to get coffee and donuts; amazing!
 It really is a long way to Akureyri, and certainly a long way from my home.

 Wednesday, July 24, 2013: Seydisfjordur, Iceland